Lenstralab/FocusFeedbackGUI/README.md

 ## Tracking
 - Set the configuration in the 'Configuration' tab.
   - Set the cylindrical lens(es) to the correct position, both physically (slider on the camera) and in the 'Cylindrical lens back/front' settings.
 Note that each magnification has a different cylindrical lens.
   - Enable the desired Feedback channel(s) and set the correct emission wavelength for the enabled channel(s).
 The wavelength will be used to filter bad fits.
   - Make sure the correct duolink filter is set in the 'Duolink filterset' and 'Duolink filter' options.
 - Calibrate using beads.
+  - Make sure the settings in the 'Configuration' tab are correct.
   - Put a slide with beads on the microscope.
-  - Make a few full frame z-stacks (100 nm interval, 101 planes).
-These stack can later be used to correct for distortions caused by the cylindrical lens (daily or after each time the duolink filter is changed) or calibrate Zhuang mode feedback parameters (once for every magnification).
+  - Make one or more full frame z-stacks (100 nm interval, 101 planes).
+This stack can later also be used to correct for distortions caused by the cylindrical lens (daily or after each time the duolink filter is changed)
+  - Calibrate by pressing the button 'Calibrate with beads' in the 'Configuration' tab.
+  - When the calibration is done, optionally save the calibration by using File>Save (Ctrl+S)
 - Track.
   - Configure ZEN for a time-lapse experiment.
   - Enable 'auto-save' in ZEN.